 2021 Baptist Women in Ministry Conference & Webinar Series

-Kickoff Event with Rev. Jewel London: Title Coming Soon
+Kickoff Event with Rev. Jewel London: Fight Like a Girl

 Rev. Jewel London serves on staff at Brookhollow Baptist Church, affectionately known as The Church Without Walls, in Houston, TX as the Pastoral Assistant to Dr. Ralph D. West, Pastor/Founder.
 There, she supports Dr. West by giving leadership to the Clergy, Diaconate, Liturgy, Ordinances, Council of Ministries, Transitional Teams, Disaster Relief & Recovery Efforts, and preaching and teaching when assigned.
 Jewel has led these leaders through numerous ministry initiatives designed to undergird the vision of the Pastor, to build momentum and encourage ministry development while ministering to the needs of this congregation of over 10,000 families.